 Lighting and Humidity

 Common house geckos are from a humid subtropical climate, therefore, you need to do your best to mimic this in their enclosures.
-Try to maintain a daytime temperature gradient of 75-90 degrees Fahrenheit with a nighttime low of 65-75 degrees Fahrenheit.
+Try to maintain a daytime temperature gradient of 75 to 90 degrees Fahrenheit with a nighttime low of 65 to 75 degrees Fahrenheit.
 Heat can be provided by utilizing ceramic heat elements or reptile bulbs in a reflector lighting fixture.
 A heat mat may also be useful for supplemental heat but it will not be very useful in heating the ambient air since it is located under the terrarium.
 Use white reptile heat bulbs during daytime hours.
 At night utilize a red or purple night time bulb for heat.
 These bulbs can be purchased in any reptile section of the pet store or online.

 Common house geckos are nocturnal so they do not need special UVB lighting like many reptiles.
 However, many experts feel providing UV lighting is still beneficial to the overall health of nocturnal animals, therefore, it is still recommended to use a UVA/UVB light bulb during the daytime.

-House geckos need a moderate to high humidity level in their enclosure so you should aim for 60-75 percent relative humidity which you can measure with a hygrometer.
+House geckos need a moderate to high humidity level in their enclosure so you should aim for 60 percent to 75 percent relative humidity which you can measure with a hygrometer.
 Provide humidity with regular misting, bowls of water, or a fogger and you will find that your geckos will likely drink from water droplets left from the mist.

 House geckos should be fed a variety of small prey items.
 Crickets can make up the main part of their diet with the addition of fruit flies and other small flies, silkworms, the occasional mealworm, and other insects.
 Gut load prey prior to feeding them to your geckos, dust them with a calcium supplement two to three times a week, and a dusting of a multivitamin once a week.
 Feed your common house geckos in the evening since they are nocturnal.
 Juveniles should be fed daily but adults can be fed every other day.
 Feed as much prey as your house gecko will eagerly consume.